GoBootcamp/book/chapters/tricks_and_tips.md

   xargs go list -f '{{if not .Standard}}{{.ImportPath}}{{end}}'
 ```

-Here is an example with the cliresue refactoring example:
+Here is an example with the clirescue refactoring example:

 ```bash
 $ cd $GOPATH/src/github.com/GoBootcamp/clirescue